cucumber/docs/content/docs/cucumber/state.md

 Within your scenarios, you might want to share state between steps.

-It's possible to store object state in variables inside your step definitions.
+It's possible to store state in variables inside your step definitions{{% block "java,kotlin" %}}, however because scenarios may be run in parallel then any shared steps will need to handle shared state in a thread-safe manner.
+Step authors should be aware of the mechanics of [cucumber parallel execution](/docs/guides/parallel-execution/) and choose an approach that ensures that steps accessing shared state within one scenario cannot interfere with state accessed concurrently by steps executing in a some other scenario.
+One obvious approach is to access state via a ThreadLocal, however other approaches to isolate state to a single scenario execution are possble{{% /block %}}.

 {{% note "Be careful with state"%}}
 State can make your steps more tightly coupled and harder to reuse.
 {{% /note %}}
-{{% block "java,kotlin" %}}
-In the presence of [cucumber parallel execution](/docs/guides/parallel-execution/) it is advisable to share state via a ThreadLocal.{{% /block %}}

 ## World object